In the LGBT-Christian dialogue, there are generally two major camps of thought:

 Welcome to the New Testament.
 Romans 1 is the first time since Leviticus that the Scriptural canon mentions homosexuality.
 Which isn’t surprising, since the Bible is not a book about human sexuality; it is a book about God, as Mel White famously said.

 This gentle passage comes very near the beginning of Paul’s letter to the church in Rome.
-Some speculate that he’s writing from Corinth, a city notorious for its pagan, sex-saturated culture (unlike modern America, of course); after greeting the church and expressing his longing to go visit them, Paul jumps right into his argument about righteousness, faith, and sin.
+Some speculate that he’s writing from Corinth, a city notorious for its pagan, sex-saturated culture (not unlike modern America); after greeting the church and expressing his longing to go visit them, Paul jumps right into his argument about righteousness, faith, and sin.

 The book of Romans is pretty much all about righteousness.
 Depravity, sinfulness, and the (Jewish) Law all set up the backdrop to that, so that’s where he starts.
 “Hi, I want to see you guys, the righteous shall live by faith, GOD HATES SIN LOOK AT THOSE SINNERS” (I’m not a theologian, so forgive me if I’m a bit irreverent).